futureswap/liquidation_bot/README.md

 * This is a bot that will scan our system for trades that are ready to be liquidated then liquidate them
 * It will store all trades and check either every X min or everytime the oracle price changes

+## Requierments
+* Docker-compose version  1.24.1 or later

+## Run instructions
+* add .env with proper configurations (see below)
+* docker-compose up
+* for more detailed instructions for how to set up an aws ec2 instance see below
 ## Configurations
 * all conifigurations are done in a .env file
 * to run the bot you will have to create your own .env file with these parameters